erasels/SpireMapOverhaul/README.md

 ## Contribution
 The scope of a contribution will commonly be a Zone with its various changes.
 For guidelines regarding what kind of content is allowed/accounted for and about the minimum content required, please see the google doc linked above.

+Either modargo or I (erasels) will be reviewing your pull request and suggest changes to code and/or design and balance if needed to keep the project cohesive.
+Since the start of this project is during the christmas holidays, we may be slow to respond but don't worry, we will.

 ### Technical Guidelines
 Create a package within the zones package; this is where you will put all your code.
 This allows all zone content to be grouped together, so you're not supposed to put your patches/monsters/etc in the top-level packages anymore (which is a change from previous anniversary projects that we think will help with organization).
 You are free to define subpackages within your zone package.